ECCP, High School Special, & Concurrent Enrollment

 - SUBMIT A UW SYSTEM APPLICATION

-- ARE YOU APPLYING AS A DEGREE-SEEKING STUDENT?
+The following sections of the Universities of Wisconsin Application should be completed as indicated:- ARE YOU APPLYING AS A DEGREE-SEEKING STUDENT?
 Select: No

 - CHOOSE YOUR PROGRAM Select: Early College Credit Program (ECCP)

-- Application fee is not required for ECCP
+- APPLICATION FEE: not required for ECCP

 - SUBMIT OFFICIAL HIGH SCHOOL TRANSCRIPT